michaelchen-lab/blog/posts/how-to-teach-yourself-coding.md

 Because online guides aren't comprehensive enough.
 They don't deal with challenges specific to self-learners, which includes:

 1. **Lack of Fixed Learning Path.** There isn't a standard curriculum.
 Self-learning requires you to design your own curriculum.

-2. **Lack of Guidance.** Unlike bootcamps or schools, there isn't a teacher
+2. **Lack of Guidance.** Unlike bootcamps or schools, there isn't a teacher to constantly solve your problems.
+You have to rely on online forums and largely yourself.

 3. **Lack of Accountability.** When self-learning, there isn't an exam or employer to force you to learn concepts you detest.
 The only one who can keep you accountable is yourself.

 4. **Tutorial Hell.** Tutorial hell is the infamous problem where a self-learner watches tutorial after tutorial after tutorial, and never gets to apply those skills.

 These challenges combined can overwhelm self-learners, leading to procrastination and never learning to code.
 This guide outlines a self-learning methodology that specifically aims to solve the above challenges.